datastaxdevs/workshop-intro-streaming-and-cdc/lab1/source-connector.md

 ## Adding a source connector

-In this module we will use the contents of a local file to write messages to a Pulsar topic.
+In this module we will create a "source" that instructs the Pulsar Broker to "watch" a certain file.
+When new lines of content are added to the file, Pulsar will stream the contents to a topic.

-1. Create the connector in Pulsar using the manifest
+1. Create the source connector in Pulsar using the provided manifest

+    Similar to functions, notice the "parallelism" value.
+To accomodate high loads, Pulsar can run the same source in multiple backgound threads.
+There are many types of build in sources like Debezium, DynamoDB, Kafka, Kinesis, and RabbitMQ.
+[The documentation](https://pulsar.apache.org/docs/en/io-connectors/) has a list of all supported connectors.

     ```bash
     ./bin/pulsar-admin sources create \